 Garage Corner Shelves

 Although you already have shelves in the spots that are obvious, what about utilizing the corners?
-This corner shelf unit reaps the benefits of existing studs, and is fast, easy, and inexpensive.
+This corner shelf unit reaps the benefits of existing studs and is fast, easy, and inexpensive.
 Utilize garbage plywood or oriented strand board to make shelves that fit between your corner studs.
 These corner shelves are perfect for keeping smaller items such as oils, glues, waxes, and polishes that can get lost on bigger shelves.

 Install a Ball Ramp

-If there is one kind of thing which always seems to be in the way, it’s balls!
+If there is one kind of thing that always seems to be in the way, it’s balls!
 Footballs, soccer balls, basketballs; all could contribute to a dreadful trip and mess up your garage too.
-One genius solution for storing these is to put in a simple ball.
+One genius solution for storing these is to put them in a simple ball.
 These are fundamentally angled shelves, created from a board of wood gearing upward.
 They can be set up anywhere, even in small spaces.
 Kids are likely to get behind this particular storage method, as it’s easy to take balls in and out of those slots.

-Install a foldable Workbench
+Install a Foldable Workbench

 Think you don’t have a space for a workbench?
 Think again!
 You might have room enough to install a simple Murphy-bed style bench, which folds away if it is not in use.
 A decent DIY enthusiast can construct their particular fold-away workbench cost-effectively and readily.
-However, you can also purchase a one from a hardware store.
+However, you can also purchase one from a hardware store.

 Paint the Garage Floor

 Painting the garage floor requires organizational strategy, but it is crucial to making the most of one’s garage.
 A standard floor has some serious drawbacks, including the way the irregular surface may let in leaves and bugs, and how readily it stains.
-You can apply an Epoxy coat for approximately $60, which is easier to clean, and will improve the look.
+You can apply an Epoxy coat for approximately $60, which is easier to clean and will improve the look.
 It is possible to coat the ground of the garage easily.

-Hang The Bikes
+Hang the Bikes

 Hanging bicycles from the rafters or walls can be an excellent way to save garage space.
 But hanging bicycles can also take up a bunch of room.
-The Saris Cycle Glide is is a cool, space-saving product that puts a fresh twist onto the small bike hook (around $245).
+The Saris Cycle Glide is a cool, space-saving product that puts a fresh twist onto the small bike hook (around $245).
 They can be slid near to the wall onto the glides that mount perpendicular once the bicycles are on the hooks.
 And because the pins slide forward and backward on the set of slides, the bicycle can be nestled together, taking up a whole lot less space.
 This system also makes it simpler to take the bicycles out once they’re hanging.
 That’s because you can pull or push bikes clear of any obstruction before you lower it.